 You are, of course, correct.
 The S&P Index is only the first of its kind and now is one of many.
 Each tailored to a unique need.
-As mentioned elsewhere I use/need only three, plus a money market fund.
+As mentioned elsewhere I use/need only two, plus a money market fund.

 I have a lot of respect for Jacob and ERE.
 He’s clearly very bright and thoughtful.
-Why he choose to dismiss Indexing in the manner he does, baffles me.
+Why he choose to dismiss indexing in the manner he does, baffles me.

 As to why people who do take the time to understand indexing and who still reject it, I think there is a lot of psychology behind it:

-1) It is very hard for smart people to accept that they can’t outperform an Index that simply buys every thing.
+1) It is very hard for smart people to accept that they can’t outperform an index that simply buys everything.
 It seems it should be so easy to spot the good companies and avoid the bad.
 It’s not.
 This was my personal hangup and I wasted years and many $$$ in the pursuit of out-performance.

 It should be easy to spot the bad ideas, right?